 FOIE GRAS STUFFED QUAIL – Poivrade Glace, Sun-Dried Cherry & Pistachio Chutney

-ROASTED ACORN SQUASH SOUP – Smoked Ham Hock, Chive Oil
+ACORN SQUASH SOUP – Smoked Ham Hock, Chive Oil

 LAMB NAVARIN – Stone Ground Yellow Grits, Morel Mushroom, Natural Jus